madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

 To begin with, the language itself has many flaws, of which I have collected a few below:

+- Let's start this very boring list with a little joke.
+The 4th chapter of the OSL specification is titled:

+  > 4 Gross syntax, shader types, parameters

+  Which means, that, by the OSL designers' own admission, *OSL syntax is gross*.
+For once, I cannot agree more.

 - No boolean type exists in OSL, and integers are used instead.
 This harms readability of the shader source, as well as the performance of the resulting code (because 32-bit integers are used where 1-bit, or perhaps 1-byte ones would have been enough).
 To add insult to injury, the language